rohansoma/Block_Blast_AI/README.md

-#block blast game
+#Block Blast Game

-##game
+##Game
-same size as the original block blast game and runs the same
+Same size as the original block blast game and runs the same

-##solver
+##Solver
-has a solver on the side that solves the game on a play/pause basis
+Has a solver on the side that solves the game on a play/pause basis